paramraghavan/123ofaws/datalake/datalake.md

 # Data Lake
-- datalake provides a central repository for all your data and analytics.
+#### A data lake is a centralized repository that allows you to store structured, semistructured, and unstructured data at any scale.

 Amazon S3 is an amazing object container.
 Like any bucket, you can put content in it in a neat and orderly fashion, or you can just dump it in.
 But no matter how the data gets there, once it’s there, you need a way to organize it in a meaningful way so you can find it when you need it.  *A data lake is an architectural